apache/helix/src/site/markdown/Concepts.md

 ```

 Helix allows each resource to be associated with one state machine.
-This means you can have one resource as a index and another as database in the same cluster.
-One can associate each resource with a state machine as follows
+This means you can have one resource as an index and another as a database in the same cluster.
+One can associate each resource with a state machine as follows:

 ```
 {